richelbilderbeek/paper_critical_ai/docs/dialogue/dialogue.md

 The correct answer is 240.

-### D2.5: get the range of ‘pre\_mass’
+#### D1.3.4: Reason about the ‘pre\_mass’ values

 Ask the AI:

-    The `pre_mass` column denotes the mass of a fish before the transplantation.
+    What is lowest fish mass before transplantation?
-    What is the range of the values in this column?
+    What is heighest fish mass before transplantation?

 Expected: